-Come sneak a peak inside my favorite place.
+Come sneak a peek inside my favorite place.
 This craft room tour shows off where and what I store in all my nooks and crannies!
 I’ll even show you how I made my desk and shelves!

 This post is a long time coming!
 I have been wanting to film it and photograph it for a while!
 The problem is, I can’t keep it clean enough!
-I just keep crafting and make a new giant mess!
+I just keep crafting and making a new giant mess!
 Lucky for you–I decided to just shove my mess in the hall and pretend like it’s clean!

 So here you go!
 I have a video that will show you…everything!
 My Monica closet, what’s behind my door.
-Close up of my heat press station and even what’s in my ikea drawers!
-Down below I will walk you through how I made my desk (the most asked about question on my Instagram )
+Close up of my heat press station and even what’s in my Ikea drawers!
+Down below I will walk you through how I made my desk (the most asked about the question on my Instagram )

 (Pssst.
 If you want to see my old craft room- check it out here!

 I knew the space.
 I knew what worked.
-What didn’t.
+What didn’t?
 What I needed.
-I knew I liked everything out on display- If I don’t see it, I don’t remember I Have it and then I never used it!
-You will notice in the video I found some punch boards that I forgot I had!
+I knew I liked everything out on display- If I don’t see it, I don’t remember I Have it, and then I never used it!
+You will notice in the video I found some punchboards that I forgot I had!
 So the plan was to make it look as nice and neat as possible….with everything still out!
 It can look cluttered real fast- and it does look cluttered.
 But the rainbow objects help keep me happy enough that I don’t mind!

 How to build a big Craft Room shelf!

-The shelving I bought is mdf that is already painted white.
+The shelving I bought is MDF that is already painted white.
 SCORE for skipping a step!
 You could grab some wood for a little bit cheaper- but it could bow and then the cost of painting.

 After they were up…I started to fill them up!

 The very top is all cookie jars.
-Holds buttons, adhesives, pom poms, paint pens, lace, pipe cleaners, chipboard letters etc. It’s a great way to contain the mess but still have easy access to it!
+Holds buttons, adhesives, pom poms, paint pens, lace, pipe cleaners, chipboard letters, etc. It’s a great way to contain the mess but still have easy access to it!